anebz/cloud/Accreditations/aws_solutions_associate.md

 ### 3.1.
 CloudFront

-Low-latency and high-transfer speed content delivery network
+Low-latency and high-transfer speed content delivery network.
+Can't route the traffic to the closest edge location via an Anycast static IP address, for that use Global accelerator

 * Geo restriction: block access for certain countries
 * Cache: CloudFront serves an object from an edge location until the cache duration passes, then next time the edge location gets a user request for the object, CloudFront forwards the request to the origin server to verify that cache == latest version.
 The Cache-Control max-age directive lets you specify how long (in seconds) you want an object to remain in the cache before CloudFront gets the object again from the origin server